-Virgin Australia Airlines was founded in 1999 as Virgin Blue and nowadays, has the biggest fleet of any of the Virgin brand airlines (Virgin Atlantic, Virgin America, Virgin Australia and Virgin Samoa).
+Virgin Australia Airlines was founded in 1999 as Virgin Blue and today, boasts the biggest fleet of any of the Virgin brand airlines (Virgin Atlantic, Virgin America, Virgin Australia and Virgin Samoa).
 It is also the second biggest carrier in Australia after Qantas.
-Virgin Australia Airlines flies from hubs at Brisbane Airport where its headquarters are located, Sydney Airport, Melbourne Airport and Auckland Airport.
+The company flies from hubs at Brisbane Airport where its headquarters are located, Sydney Airport, Melbourne Airport and Auckland Airport.
 The Gold Coast, Perth and Adelaide are also focus cities for the airline.
 It operates its flights using a fleet of over 100 aircraft that are a mixture of Boeing, Airbus, ATR and Embraer airplanes.

-Virgin Australia Airlines check-in can only be done online for domestic flights.
-Online check-in is open from 48 hours up until 45 minutes before a flight is scheduled to take off.
-Virgin Australia Airlines check-in can also be done at the airport either at a self-service kiosk or at the airline's check-in counters.
-Airport check-in counters open 3 hours before long-haul flights and 2 hours before short-haul flights.
+Virgin Australia check-in can only be completed online for domestic flights and is available from 48 hours up until 45 minutes before scheduled flight departure.
+Alternatively, check-in can be carried out at the airport either at a self-service kiosk or at the check-in counters.
+Virgin Australia airport check-in counters open 3 hours before long-haul flights and 2 hours before short-haul flights.
 The airline recommends that passengers checking in at the airport do so a minimum of 1 and a half hours before an international flight is due to leave and 45 minutes before a domestic flight.

-On any domestic or short-haul international Virgin Australia Airlines flight, passengers are allowed to take either 2 small pieces of hand luggage up to 48 x 34 x 23 cm each, or 1 bag of up to 48 x 34 x 23 cm and 1 garment bag of up to 114 x 60 x 11 cm.
+Passengers are allowed to take either 2 small pieces of hand luggage up to 48 x 34 x 23 cm each, or 1 bag of up to 48 x 34 x 23 cm and 1 garment bag of up to 114 x 60 x 11 cm on any domestic or short-haul international Virgin Australia flight.
 In either case, the maximum total weight for hand luggage is 7 kg.
 On long-haul international flights, a passenger's ticket class determines hand luggage allowance.
 Economy and Premium economy passengers are allowed 1 item of up to 7 kg with maximum combined dimensions of 115 cm.
 Business class passengers are allowed 2 items, each weighing up to 7 kg and with combined dimensions up to 115 cm.
 All passengers on long-haul international flights may also bring a small personal item.
 On all flights, passengers with infants are also allowed to bring an extra bag with diapers, baby food, etc.